video

 Here are three different sectors.

-Match each sector with a calculation either D, E, F or G, and an answer given in terms of pi, either H, I, J, or K.
+Match each sector with a calculation: either d, e, f or g; and an answer given in terms of pi: either h, i, j, or k.

-Pause Now to make these matches.
+Pause now to make these matches.

-Step one, involves writing a fraction times pi times radius squared.
+Step 1 involves writing a fraction times pi times radius squared, and then step 2 involves performing at least one appropriate calculation.

 After doing the appropriate calculations, give your answer in the answer column both in terms of pi and in decimal form rounded to one decimal place.

-Once for each slide that provides a table.
+I will pause twice, once for each slide that provides a table.

 Pause now for these three sectors.

-And pause here, for these next three sectors.
+And pause here for these next three sectors.

-Where A is a quarter circle, B is a semicircle, and C is a third of a circle.
+And here are the answers for question 1 where a is a quarter circle, b is a semicircle, and c is a third of a circle.

 And pause again to compare your answers with the second part of the table.

 And now that we've looked at sectors of a circle in isolation, how do we find the areas of composite shapes that include these same types of sectors?
-Well, there is a massive range of shapes that include these sectors.
+Well, there is a massive range of shapes that include these sectors, but, for today, we will only consider shapes that contain rectangular parts alongside its circular sectors.

 Notice how currently the semicircle isn't labelled with any dimensions.

-Well the 10 centimetre horizontal width of the rectangle, is exactly the same as the diameter of this semicircle.
+Well the 10 centimetre horizontal width of the rectangle is exactly the same as the diameter of this semicircle.

 And now that we've labelled all of the relevant dimensions on both of the composite shapes, we can consider the area of each of these parts separately.

-5pi centimetres squared.
+5 pi centimetres squared.

 The rectangle part is very straightforward.